xyz031702/airflow/CONTRIBUTING.md

 * Mypy: `./scripts/ci/in_container/run_mypy.sh airflow tests`
 * Pylint: `./scripts/ci/in_container/run_pylint.sh`
 * Flake8: `./scripts/ci/in_container/run_flake8.sh`
+* Licence check: `./scripts/ci/in_container/run_check_licence.sh`
+* Documentation: `./scripts/ci/in_container/run_docs_build.sh`

-In all scripts you can also pass module/file path as parameters of the scripts to only check selected module or file.
+In all testscripts you can also pass module/file path as parameters of the scripts to only check selected module or file.
 For example:

 In container: